-The most dangerous mistake a parent or caregiver can make is to think leaving a child alone in a vehicle could never happen to them or their family.
+The most dangerous mistake a parent or caregiver can make is leaving a kid alone in a hot vehicle.
+Vehicles can quickly heat up to dangerous temperatures—even if the windows are cracked open!

 Source: Kids and Hot Car Safety

-When the temperature climbs above 80 °F, older adults need to be proactive and take precautions to avoid ailments due to excessive heat.
-Keep in mind the following tips when trying to stay cool.
+When the temperature climbs above 80°F, older adults need to be proactive and take precautions to avoid ailments due to excessive heat.

 What it is: A loss of water in your body.
 It can be serious if not treated.